anoopworks/PS-1/ANALYSIS.md

 Despite good performance, the model may benefit from refining the contamination rate (e.g., 0.05–0.15) or cluster number (e.g., 3–6) for precision.
 Outliers in large datasets could skew PCA visualization, suggesting weighted features (e.g., emphasizing repayments).
 Recommendations include ongoing validation with new data, adding time-based metrics (e.g., repayment speed), and exploring non-linear scoring to enhance granularity, ensuring long-term robustness and adaptability.

 ---

-### Notes
-- **Updated Content**: The analysis now reflects successful testing with 100K records, replacing the initial sparsity concern with positive performance feedback.
-- **Date/Time**: Included as requested (02:32 AM IST, July 24, 2025).
-- **Next Steps**: If you have specific metrics (e.g., average score, cluster sizes) from the 100K test, share them, and I can refine the analysis further.
-Let me know if you’d like additional sections or adjustments!